sony/model_optimization/docs/source/user_guide/index.rst

 Quickstart
 ====================================
-Take a look of how you can start using SMOP in just a few minutes
+Take a look of how you can start using MCT in just a few minutes

 .. toctree::
     :titlesonly: